rmcrackan/Libation/README.md

 Check "Quick Filters > Start Libation with 1st filter Default" to have your top filter automatically applied when Libation starts.
 In this top example, I want to always start without these: at books I've tagged hidden, books I've tagged as free_audible_originals, and books which I have rated.

 ![default filters](images/FiltersDefault.png)

+## Advanced

+### Files and folders

+To make upgrades and reinstalls easier, Libation separates all of its responsibilities to a few different folders.
+If you don't want to mess with this stuff: ignore it.
+Read on if you like a little more control over your files.

+* In Libation's initial folder are the files that make up the program.
+Since nothing else is here, just copy new files here to upgrade the program.
+Delete this folder to delete Libation.

+* In a separate folder, Libation keeps track of all of the files it creates like settings and downloaded images.
+After an upgrade, Libation might think that's its being run for the first time.
+Just click ADVANCED SETUP and point to this folder.
+Libation will reload your library and settings.

+* The last important folder is the "books location."
+This is where Libation looks for your downloaded and decrypted books.
+This is how it knows which books still need to be downloaded.
+The Audible id must be somewhere in the book's file or folder name for Libation to detect your downloaded book.